flintlib/arb/doc/source/fmpr.rst

 .. function:: long _fmpr_set_round_mpn(long * shift, fmpz_t man, mp_srcptr x, mp_size_t xn, int negative, long prec, fmpr_rnd_t rnd)

-    Given a positive integer represented by a pointer *x* to a raw array of *xn* limbs, sets *man* to the floating-point mantissa of that integer rounded to *prec* bits in direction *rnd*, sets *shift* to the exponent, and returns the error bound.
+    Given an integer represented by a pointer *x* to a raw array of *xn* limbs (negated if *negative* is nonzero), sets *man* to the corresponding floating-point mantissa rounded to *prec* bits in direction *rnd*, sets *shift* to the exponent, and returns the error bound.
     We require that *xn* is positive and that the leading limb of *x* is nonzero.

 .. function:: void fmpr_set_error_result(fmpr_t err, const fmpr_t result, long rret)